 Compare and contrast essays ask you to analyze two things and examine any connections.
 This type of essay isn’t as formal or structured as expository essays so you don’t have to follow a specific structure.
 An outline is helpful to collect all the information and to help draw conclusions though, so here’s an example outline.

 Research essay outline example

 A research essay requires finding reputable sources, analyzing and synthesizing information, and presenting your conclusion backed by evidence.
 These are popular assignments because they require critical thinking skills as well as research skills.
 Always use an outline if you’re assigned a research essay, it will help organize information and shorten writing time.

 There is no denying that an outline helps with the writing process.
 Famous authors, YouTube scripts, speechwriters, everyone uses outlines to help organize their thoughts and present information effectively.
 Make sure you master this skill because it’s going to be useful throughout your life.

 If an outline is just for you (it’s not going to be given to a teacher) then follow a template, but there’s no reason to stick to it exactly.
 Draw on it, add sections, delete sections, do whatever you need to do to make the information you have to make the most sense to you.
 On the other hand, if it’s supposed to be handed in, check what format it’s supposed to be in and follow the format.

 The specific templates in this article are a good starting point, but you may need to add body paragraphs or make other minor changes here and there.
 After all, a template is just a guide.

-Hopefully, this article has given you tips, outlines, and a bunch of other helpful information, but if you need any help on how to outline an essay, Studyfy is the right place to look!
-Their experts have helped thousands of students write essays and are outline pros.
+Hopefully, this article has given you tips, outlines, and a bunch of other helpful information, but if you need any help with the homework on how to outline an essay, Studyfy is the right place to look!
+Their experts have helped thousands of students proofreading and editing essays and are outline pros.